“She looks sweet... but I think she could kill you.”

 At age five, Chantelle began studying piano, picked up guitar along the way, and at age ten joined a local youth choir, starting private voice lessons soon after.
 Chantelle has been a devoted chorister since that inaugural experience, most notably singing with the Flint Hills Masterworks Chorale from age 16 and touring Europe with them as a featured soloist in 2009.
 After graduating high-school Chantelle took a few gap years for travel, including visiting New York for the 3-month long Leonard Bernstein Festival in 2008, then enrolled at Kansas State University to study classical voice.
 As part of an opera scenes workshop, she performed at the National Opera Association's annual convention in Atlanta in 2010.

 In 2011, as lead singer and keyboard player, Chantelle joined the four-piece prog rock band Lithus, which later reformed as three-piece synth rock group Echopod, who released an EP titled "Artifacts" in 2015.
 With the drummer, Justin Trowbridge*, she formed "plainsbilly sophisticate" folk duo (fka) Hotel Gypsies.

-After making her stage debut in West Side Story in 2010, Chantelle's musical theatre career peaked when she landed the lead role of Fanny Brice in Funny Girl in 2012.
+After making her stage debut in West Side Story in 2010, Chantelle's musical theatre career took off when she landed the lead role of Fanny Brice in Funny Girl in 2012.
 Other notable roles include Pitti-Sing in The Mikado and Toby in Sweeney Todd.
 Through 2018, Chantelle has also been a member of the pit orchestra for several shows, including The Rocky Horror Show and Jekyll & Hyde among many others.